attila-lendvai/maru/README.md

 repo that was once available at [http://piumarta.com/hg/maru/](http://piumarta.com/hg/maru/).
 To the best of my knowledge
-this is the latest publically available state of Ian's work.
+this is the latest publicly available state of Ian's work.
 This repo was full of assorted code, probably driving the VPRI demos.

 The `piumarta` branch will be left stale (modulo small fixes and cleanups).